joeyates/dokku-nextcloud/README.md

+# Nextcloud on Dokku
+> This is a complete overhaul of the initial fork from @dionysio that has been tested, confirmed working and used in production for Nextcloud 18.

-With recent versions of Nextcloud, it became super easy to run `nextcloud`:
+With recent versions of Nextcloud, it became super easy to run `nextcloud` under dokku:

 ```sh
 dokku postgres:create nextcloud